tthorntone/AdNauseam-Wiki/Filter-syntax-extensions.md

 µBlock supports most of [Adblock Plus filter syntax](https://adblockplus.org/en/filter-cheatsheet).
 However µBlock does not support some very specific case, and also added its own extensions to ABP filter syntax.

-### Not supported

-**Regular expression-based filters:** may add according to demand, but if ever I add support for regex-based filters, I will support only for regexes which can be tokenized, or which are specific to a hostname, i.e. regexes which can be implemented in an efficient way.

 ### Extended syntax

 µBlock extends Adblock Plus filter syntax.